bmhayward/Transcode/README.md

 ### Compression

 Transcode uses the `transcode-video tool` to convert audio and video.
-By default, Transcode uses the `transcode-video` --quick video quality option.
+By default, Transcode uses the `transcode-video` quick video quality option.
 This setting can be modified in Settings>Output quality.
 Entering comma separated values into the Output quality field, allows the transcoding of video with multiple quality settings.

 When audio transcoding is required, it is done in an [AAC format](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) and, if the original is [multi-channel surround sound](https://en.wikipedia.org/wiki/Surround_sound), in [Dolby Digital AC-3 format](https://en.wikipedia.org/wiki/Dolby_Digital).